Rabies in Dogs & Cats

 Content Reviewed by an Essentials PetCare Veterinarian

 1. What: Rabies is a viral infection of the nervous system that may affect any mammal, humans included.
 The rabies virus is transmitted by saliva through the bite of an infected animal.

 2. Why: Rabies is a fatal disease.
 There is no treatment to cure rabies in dogs or cats.
 Vaccination is the only way to prevent the illness.

 3. When: All dogs and cats are required by law to be vaccinated against rabies periodically, in intervals of 1 or 3 years depending on local ordinances.
 Puppies and kittens must be vaccinated too.

 4. How: The vaccine works by causing your pet’s body to produce antibodies against the virus.
 Vaccination is crucial to keeping your pet protected.

-5. EPC affordable price: Rabies vaccination for dogs and cats: $35, including a doctor’s exam.
-Book a visit now.
+5. EPC affordable price: Rabies vaccination for dogs and cats: $40, including a doctor’s exam.
+Check in now.